Rainbow-CPaaS/Rainbow-Node-SDK/guide/Connecting_to_Rainbow_XMPP_Mode.md

         "autoInitialGetBubbles" : true, // to allow automatic opening of the bubbles the user is in.
 Default value is true.
         "autoInitialBubblePresence": true, // Define if the presence should be sent automatically to bubbles.
 This allows to receive the messages from the bubbles.
         "autoInitialBubbleFormat": "small", // to allow modify format of data received at getting the bubbles.
-Default value is true.
+Default value is small.
+Value can be "small" of "full"
         "autoInitialBubbleUnsubscribed": true, // to allow get the bubbles when the user is unsubscribed from it.
 Default value is true.
         "autoLoadConversations": true, // Define if the existing conversations on server side should be downloaded at startup.
 On bot with lot of contacts exchange it can slower the startup.
         "autoLoadContacts": true // Define if the contacts from the network (the roster) should be loaded at startup.